townerhale/fastapi-ci-demo/solution_brief.md

 **CircleCI Differentiator:** Native OIDC support through the AWS CLI orb eliminates custom authentication logic and handles credential refresh automatically.
 The implementation required just 4 lines of configuration compared to dozens of lines of custom scripting in other platforms.

-### 4. Production-Equivalent Testing with Database Sidecars
+### 4. First-Class Docker Support for Complex Testing

 **Challenge:** Unit tests with mocked databases miss real-world SQL query issues and schema migrations.